 A person is smart.
 People are dumb, panicky dangerous animals…

 As Ortega describes it, this dangerous animal is in constant struggle to come to terms with the next “modern world” and blinded by non-stop bewilderment of never ending levels of socio-economic complexity.
 We are most certainly aware of this struggle, and instinctively we know how dangerous Mass Man truly is.
 And we appease this creature in tides of de-constructionism, de-historicizing, de-genderizing, de-humanizing – we call it “political correctness” for short.
-It is one of the greatest social engineering projects ever undertaken.
+It is one of the greatest social re-engineering projects ever undertaken.
 To quiet mass man, to ease his pain, we are willing to strangle every shred of uniqueness from our culture.
 We fear what he can do so much that we will straighten all paths and clear all stumble stones so that he never stubs his toe.
 Then all hell breaks loose when he does.

-If you are uncomfortable with that interpretation, consider Ortega’s blunt description of the psychological and sociological constructs; how he describes social transitions from extremes of public order to disorder and his grasp of the latent impetus that Mass Man has for extremist politics.
+If you are uncomfortable with that interpretation, consider Ortega’s blunt description of the psychological and sociological constructs; how the social transitions from extremes of public order to disorder projects latent impetus that Mass Man has for extremist politics.
+Yeah.
+Just like that.
 Were Ortega here with us now, he might write about the new uncertain age – one that could unify our energies toward something transformational (like world peace) or set us blundering into yet another epoch of tragic waste – like a civil war, perhaps?

 That leads me to what I believe is Ortega’s most chilling vision: Mass Man as a kinetic object manipulated by politicians and other de facto ‘rulers’ (think “corporations” and “special interests”).
 Here is where the ontological question of “plentitude” enters the discussion.
 Ortega categorizes plentitude in several ways: in terms of technology, humanity, moral sense, reality and of practical aspects of daily life like water, energy, well-stocked grocery stores, and so forth.
 Now imagine a decline of plentitude – either artificial or real – and the struggles that will follow.

 We witnessed the power of those kinetics in the so-called Arab Spring; how, after years being denied various forms of plentitude, Mass Man rose up and swept aside the former rulers of Egypt, Yemen, Libya (and soon to be Syria).
 In some cases (Kaddafi’s Libya), I believe the kinetics were triggered accidentally by pure blundering.
 In other cases (Mubarak’s Egypt), there is evidence of deliberate manipulation.
-There are governments – the autocratic ones in particular – that are in clear danger .
+There are governments – the autocratic ones in particular – that are in clear danger.
 China, for one, may have the kinetics and the plentitude factors in place to make a spectacular fall.
 During the Trump years, even the United States and the European Union fall victim to the same.

 I prefer to view this book as warnings for today’s governments – present and future, democratic and autocratic – to be cautious of the path forward.
 We cannot escape his warnings about profound change.
-And most certainly we are enduring some tough times these days, but American society is not so fragile as to tumble into a Mass Man situation that easily.
-The same goes for most of the established industrialized nations.
+And most certainly we are enduring some tough times.
+But American and European societies are not so fragile as to tumble into a Mass Man situation that easily.
 We may tease the kinetics a bit, but most countries tend to give Mass Man plenty of room to blow off his frustrations.
-Social media presents some problems of its own, and from time to time, he may even riot or burn down a neighborhood, but are these separate acts rage the opening measures of rebellion?
-Were that the case, then rebellions would be far far more frequent.
+Social media presents some problems of its own, and from time to time, we may witness “mass man” riot or burn down a neighborhood or two; however, are these separate acts rage the opening measures of rebellion?
+If the latter were the case, then rebellions would be far far more frequent.

-Ortega offers us a picture of our human condition based on some pretty subjective observations – one might even say, Euro-centric.
-I chose to use his observations to gain a clearer vision of how I fit into this whole mess – after all, Mass Man exists wherever we live, and WE have control. -HP
+Ortega gifts us with a perspective of our human condition based on some pretty subjective observations that arguably are fairly post-WWI Euro-centric.
+I chose to use his observations to gain a clearer vision of how I fit into this whole mess – after all, Mass Man exists wherever we live, but WE have control. -HP